jjj11x/stc_rpncalc/README.md

 # STC DIY Calculator Firmware

 This is a replacement firmware for the [diyleyuan calculator](http://www.diyleyuan.com/jc/L8Q.html).
 The calculator is available for purchase for less than $13 shipped from eBay by searching for "diy calculator kit".
-The calculator uses an STC IAP15W413AS microcontroller (an 8051 instruction set-compatible microcontorller) with a built in serial bootloder.
+The calculator uses an STC IAP15W413AS microcontroller (an 8051 instruction set-compatible microcontroller) with a built in serial bootloader.
 This project uses SDCC to compile the C code and [stcgal](https://github.com/grigorig/stcgal) to load the new firmware.

+The replacement firmware supports floating-point calculations, with a 4-level RPN stack.
+(The original firmware supported only fixed-point calculations in chain mode.)
+The new firmware currently completely fills the flash of the microcontroller (more on this below).
+I have not added in the resistor value calculator or decimal/hexadecimal converter on the original firmware.

+Note that once you change the firmware on the calculator, it isn't possible to go back to the original firmware (it isn't posted for download anywhere).
+It also isn't possible to read back the flash from an existing STC microcontroller.
+This is a deliberate "feature" of the STC bootloader to prevent readbacks.

 ![calculator](./calc.jpg)